bragegsa/advent_of_code_24/README.md

-# Advent of Code 2024
+# Advent of Code 2024 -Solutions in Python and C++
 This is a solution of advent of code 2024.
 The tasks can be found here:

 - [Advent of Code](https://adventofcode.com/)